nylki/pouchdb-authenticate-electron-test/README.md

 I created this project to quickly check most of the pouchdb-authentication features.

 ## To Use
 make sure you are running a couchDB or pouchDB on localhost:5984.
 Or change the line in index.html.
-Also, additionally to npm you need bower to install *pouchdb*.
-If you don't want to use bower, you can download *pouchdb* and *pouchdb-authentication* manually and accordingly change the paths in index.html.
+Also make sure to have *npm* installed.

 Then:
 ```bash